fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 - [More about self](#more-about-self)

 ### Class Methods
 Thus far, all the methods we've created are instance methods.
 That is, they are methods that *pertain to an instance or object of the class*.
 There are also __class level__ methods, called class methods.
 Class methods are methods we can call __directly on the class itself__, without having to instantiate any objects.
+Class methods __cannot__ be called by *objects instantiated from them*.

 When defining a class method, we prepend the method name with the reserved word `self.`, like this:
 ```